matinnuhamunada/saccharopolyspora_manuscript/README.md

-# README (TO DO)
+# README
-This repository contains the scripts (in jupyter notebooks) to generate the figure in the upcoming BGCFlow publication.
+This repository contains the scripts (in jupyter notebooks) to generate the figure in the manuscript **"BGCFlow: Systematic pangenome workflow for the analysis of biosynthetic gene clusters across large genomic datasets"**.

 # USAGE
 ## 1. Clone this repository